johnkegd/johnkegd/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=johnkegd.johnkegd)

 Software engineer passionate about technology, currently living in Switzerland🇨🇭.
-I'm a member of an amazing coder's community [@SoloLearn](https://www.sololearn.com/Profile/6936974/), working for 👨🏽‍💻 [@Ajila](https://www.ajila.com), member of [@helpwithcovid](https://helpwithcovid.com/).
+I'm a member of an amazing coder's community [@SoloLearn](https://www.sololearn.com/Profile/6936974/), working for 👨🏽‍💻 [Me], member of [@helpwithcovid](https://helpwithcovid.com/).
 Besides programming and learning, I really enjoy a good coffee, weird experiments with threejs library, and the road with my beautiful motorcycle 🏍.

 **Talking about Personal Stuffs:**